Previewing apps in the browser

 scripts:

-script: flutter build ios --simulator
+- flutter build ios --simulator --flavor staging # --flavor is optional

 artifacts: